omics-datascience/BioAPI/DEPLOYING.md

             # ...
             volumes:
                 # ...
-                - /path/to/bioapi_db.gz:/bioapi_db.gz
+                - /path/to/bioapi_db-1.2.1.gz:/bioapi_db-1.2.1.gz
     # ...
     ```

-  Where "/path/to/" is the absolute path of the "bioapi_db.gz" file downloaded on step 1.
+  Where "/path/to/" is the absolute path of the "bioapi_db-1.2.1.gz" file downloaded on step 1.

 1. Start up the services again running `docker compose up -d`
 2. Go inside the container `docker container exec -it bio_api_mongo_db bash`
 3. Use Mongorestore to import it into MongoDB:

     ```bash
-        mongorestore --username <user> --password <pass> --authenticationDatabase admin --gzip --archive=/bioapi_db.gz
+        mongorestore --username <user> --password <pass> --authenticationDatabase admin --gzip --archive=/bioapi_db-1.2.1.gz
     ```

-   Where *\<user\>*, *\<pass\>* are the preconfigured credentials to MongoDB in the `docker-compose.yml` file. *bioapi_db.gz* is the file downloaded in the previous step. **Keep in mind that this loading process will import approximately *47 GB* of information into MongoDB, so it may take a while**.
+   Where *\<user\>*, *\<pass\>* are the preconfigured credentials to MongoDB in the `docker-compose.yml` file. *bioapi_db-1.2.1.gz* is the file downloaded in the previous step. **Keep in mind that this loading process will import approximately *47 GB* of information into MongoDB, so it may take a while**.

 4. Stop services with the command `docker compose -f docker-compose.dev.yml down`
 5. Rollup the changes in `docker-compose.dev.yml` file to remove the backup file from the `volumes` section.
 Restart all the services again.